top of page

 Whether colleges claim their interviews are required, recommended, or non-evaluative, you should try to take advantage of an interview at each school on your list.
 The first reason is that learning how to conduct yourself favorably in an interview is a lifelong skill that will serve you well for future jobs.
 Secondly, an interview likely won’t hurt your chances in admissions.
 Unless you say something completely radical and/or offensive, admission officers who interview you are generally looking to like you as an applicant.

-• You can bring a copy of your high school transcript and resume, but don’t give it to your interviewer until the end of your meeting.
+• You can bring a copy of your high school transcript and resume, but don’t give or send it to your interviewer until the end of your meeting.
 If you hand it to him/her at the beginning, those documents will suddenly direct the conversation instead of you and your research about the college.

 • You drive the conversation.
 Don’t play defense; play offense.
 After you answer a question, elaborate on something you mentioned that is important to you.
 Students who have distinct interests impress admission officers.